-The University’s policy concerning financial commitments provides that no individual shall enter into purchases, or in any way obligate the University of Chicago to a procurement indebtedness, unless specifically authorized to do so by an authorized agent of Central Procurement Services, Local Business Centers or Procurement Centers.
+The University’s policy concerning financial commitments provides that no individual shall enter into purchases, or in any way obligate the University of Chicago to a procurement indebtedness, unless specifically authorized to do so by an authorized agent of Procurement Services, Local Business Centers or Procurement Centers.
 Any such obligations are considered unauthorized purchases.

 The University welcomes suggestions on an improved product, technology, or application.

 Invoice and Payments

 Render invoices for each purchase order.
 All items on the invoice must match with item numbers shown on the purchase order.
 Terms, F.O.B. point, and purchase order number must be referenced on the invoice.
 If the name of supplier on the invoice will be other than that shown on the face of the purchase order, both names must be indicated on the invoice.
 Failure to do this can result in return of invoice to supplier.